FlatRock Capital Partners logo

 • Line of credit product uses interest-only structure, charging interest only on funds actually drawn rather than the full credit limit

-• Claims quick approval process with competitive rates across all product types
+• Claims application-timing claims process with rate claims to verify across all product types

 • Serves as a bridge option between traditional bank lending and high-cost merchant cash advances